marked-gil/discover-asia/README.md

 * Newsletter Subscription Form

     This form is located on the Home page and Destinations page.
 And it was manually tested to confirm the following:
-    * When you click on the label ('Provide us your email address below:') above the input field, it will automatically focus or activate the input field, which is a confirmation that they are both linked together.
+    * When you click on the label ('Provide us your email address below:') above the input field, it will automatically focus or activate its corresponding input field, which is a confirmation that they are both linked together.
     * The input field, having the type of email (type="email"), only allows an email format to be entered, and it alerts the user if the format is not followed.
     * The submit button does not work if the input field is not correctly filled out.
 Instead, an alert or message is displayed to tell the user of what must be done to correct it.
     * The submit button redirects to the newsletter feedback page when the input field is correctly filled out as required.